cjesse01/myfiles1/CodeBook.md

 ##Column Number: 3
 ###Column Name: featureDESCstandard
 ###R Type: Factor w/ 66 levels
 ###values: The 66 levels of the field are the standardized feature descriptions, representing 33 chosen features, either thier mean() or std() measure.
+Standardardization simply removes the punctuation.
+Example: the feature description tBodyAcc-mean()-X is standardized to tBodyAccmeanX.

 ##Column Number: 4
 ###Column Name: mean